mvkoksal/connect-four/README.md

 # Connect Four - Terminal Version

-This is a simple terminal-based rendition of the classic **Connect Four** game.
+This is a simple terminal-based rendition of the classic **Connect Four** game, developed as a group project for the Imperative Problem Solving Course.

 ## Game Overview
 - The game is played on a grid stored in an array.